LumenYoung/LumenYoung/README.md

 You can visit my blog at: https://www.lumeny.io.

-I blog in both Chinese and English (Whichever I feel like).
+I blog in both Chinese and English, whichever I feel like when I am writing.

-The same blog post is also available on [xlog](https://xlog.app/), it offers AI generated translation of my blog posts written in Chinese.
+The same blog post is also available on [xlog](https://xlog.app/), which offers AI generated translation of my blog posts written in Chinese.

 ## Contact

-- 📫 Feel free to reach me with jiaye.yang@pm.me.
+- 📫 Feel free to reach me with jiaye.yang [at] pm.me.

 <!--
 **TangdizhiH/TangdizhiH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.